-No matter whether it is Obamacare or Trumpcare, Infinity’s roadmap is absolutely aligned with a health care environment that is shifting toward rewarding value and outcomes and away from paying for volume of care.
+No matter whether it is Obamacare or Trumpcare, Infinity’s roadmap is absolutely aligned with a healthcare environment that is shifting toward rewarding value and outcomes and away from paying for volume of care.
 To accomplish this, we developed a plan several years ago, accompanied by very specific strategies that focuses around leadership and professional development, as well as quality improvement and outcomes standardization.

 In subsequent articles, you will hear from those responsible for leading several of these initiatives.
 For example, Holly Winick, VP of HR, and Derek Fenwick, Director of Professional Development, will describe their charter for developing the Infinity Rehab workforce to be the strongest group of clinicians, managers, and leaders found anywhere in the industry.
 They will share successes in 2016 as well as their objectives towards this aim in 2017.

-Patty Scheets, Director of Quality & Clinical Outcomes, will describe the progress made in 2016 towards our aim of ensuring that all patients treated by Infinity therapists achieve critical thresholds on outcome measures of health status and function.
+Patty Scheets, Vice President of Quality & Clinical Outcomes, will describe the progress made in 2016 towards our aim of ensuring that all patients treated by Infinity therapists achieve critical thresholds on outcome measures of health status and function.
 She will also describe how she plans to use the outcomes data Infinity therapists have so diligently collected the past two years and continue to do so on a daily basis to help determine the most cost effective delivery strategies.